openmod/openmod-docs/content/development-guide/configuration.md

 # Configurations
+Configurations allow users to configure and customize your plugin's behavior.
 Assume your plugin gives XP when killing a player.
-By using configs a user can dynamically set how much XP will be given.
+By using configs, a user can dynamically set how much XP will be given.
-Configurations allow users to configure and customize your plugin's behavior.

 OpenMod configurations are based on [Microsoft.Extensions.Configuration](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.configuration?view=dotnet-plat-ext-3.1), which are also used in ASP.NET Core.